ReduxFlakes/banger-collection/src/collection_1/README.md

 # Collection 1

-Contains random and simple programs mostly about math and output programs.
+Contains simple programs mostly about basic math operations, using user's input and showing output.